 We have been in Frostproof before and when we heard there was a Valentine’s street dance going on, it called for a return visit.
 This tiny hamlet in Polk County is known as “The Friendly City and it’s easy to see why.

-When we arrived, the sun had set, Wall Street was blocked off, the food trucks were parked, up and operating and the overhead lights had been illuminated.
-We first were struck by the size of the crowd, literally hundreds of people had set up their camp chairs and were milling about waiting for the entertainment to start.
+When we arrived, the sun had set.
+Wall Street was blocked off and the food trucks were parked.
+The overhead lights had been illuminated and all was ready for the party.
+We first were struck by the size of the crowd.
+Literally hundreds of people had set up their camp chairs and were milling about waiting for the entertainment to start.

 Eats were the first step

 We took the opportunity to go to a little restaurant we’d previously visited.
 PJ’s Farm2Fork is a restaurant that tries to source locally produced food with an emphasis on organic or those grown without pesticides or herbicides.
 That, coupled with interesting recipes provides a very cool eatery in a very unlikely place.

 previously had visited.
 PJ’s Farm2Fork is a restaurant that tries to source locally produced food with an emphasis on organic or those grown without pesticides or herbicides.
 That, coupled with interesting recipes provides a very cool eatery in a very unlikely place.